 - Read the e-Book or download Hybrid-Flexible Course Design (Brian J. Beatty)

 20-Minute Mentor Commons, a digital library of online seminars

 Use the 20-Minute Mentor Commons for ISU page to register and log into Magna Commons.
-Then, access the CELT curated 20-Minute Mentor videos to guide the course delivery mode of Hybrid/Blended Learning using the hyperlinked list below:
+Then, access the CELT curated 20-Minute Mentor videos to guide the course delivery mode of Hybrid/Blended Learning by searching for the following recordings: